Get started with shipment ratingSet up your shipping rates.

 Ensuring your shipping settings are correct in Zonos Dashboard is one of the most critical steps to setting up your account for accurate landed cost quotes.

-Before you can begin setting up your shipping, you should know the following:
+Before you can begin setting up your international shipping, you should know the following:

 What countries are you shipping to?

 Are you using live rates from your carrier?

 - If so, which service levels you are using to which countries?